soundstorm/MachineUserManager/README.md

 If you just want to use the program for access control, just set the cost to zero and you're good to go.

 Security would be rated basic to medium, as one may fake the UID of a Mifare Card or at least for Ruida machines disable the machine protection completely.
-If you want to be sure, that the machine cannot be used, add an sufficient relay, which unpowers the whole machine (may be hard to resume interrupted jobs if used with credit).
+If you want to be sure, that the machine cannot be used, add a sufficient relay, which unpowers the whole machine (may be hard to resume interrupted jobs if used with credit).
 I placed the Pi in the control cabinet of my Ruida Laser, which I locked up with a simple lock (which can be jiggled open, so just basic security as said).
 But in a semi-trusted area it works very well.